In order to be qualified for the courses and programmes you apply for, you must meet certain general and specific entry requirements.

 An official document stating that you are likely to be awarded the degree by the start of the Swedish programme must be sent in with your application.
-The document must be issued through and certified by a representative of the Academic Registrar's Office, the Examinations Office or equivalent of the institution.
+The document must be issued through and certified by a representative of the Academic Registrar's Office, the Degree Office or equivalent of the institution.
 Certification from other staff members, such as faculty or college staff members, will not be accepted.

 Prior learning (reell kompetens)

-If you are a student who does not meet the entry requirements that are outlined in in the individual course or programme, but think you possess equivalent knowledge you can apply for assessment of prior learning.
-Prior learning can be practical experience or if you think that your work experience or previous studies enable you to benefit from the course or programme that you have applied to.
+If you are a student who does not meet the entry requirements that are outlined in the individual course or programme, but think you possess equivalent knowledge you can apply for assessment of prior learning.
+Prior learning can be practical experience or if you think that your work experience or previous studies enable you to benefit from the course or programme that you have applied for.

 Contact the Student and Education Department for more information.

 If there are special reasons, an exemption from the entry requirements may be granted to students who do not meet the entry requirements.
 In order to be granted an exemption, the university must assess if you can benefit from the programme/course even if you do not meet the requirements.